 There are three main types of contacts for those with irregularly shaped corneas.
 The standard variety for this condition is the toric variety of lenses.
 These are made from a soft hydrogel that conforms to each eye's shape.
 Because the shape of your eyes affects both near and far vision, toric lenses have different strengths for various distances.
 They allow for better vision in a softer contact.

 Gas permeable hard contacts don't conform to your eye's shape.
 Instead, these lenses have the shape of a normal eye and sit on the surface of your cornea.
 Compared to toric lenses, gas permeable hard contacts offer a sharper vision.
 Unfortunately, these lenses can be uncomfortable to wear, especially for extended periods of time.
 If you struggle to adapt to your lenses, don't suffer in silence.
 Let out optometrist know so you can get lenses that fit well and help you see better.

 Hybrid lenses combine the best of hard contacts and toric lenses.
 The center of each hybrid lens has a hard gas permeable surface.
 The area surrounding this hard center is made of the same malleable material toric lenses are crafted from.
 These lenses require more time for fitting, and you may need an eye doctor with experience in hard-to-fit contacts.

 See Us at Shippee Family Eye Care

 Our eye doctors can help you with your contacts, even if you need hard-to-fit hybrid or gas permeable lenses.
-With offices in Montpelier, St. Johnsbury, and Lancaster, we have an eye clinic convenient to you.
+With offices in Montpelier, St. Johnsbury, Lancaster, and Littleton, we have an eye clinic convenient to you.
 Come be a part of our family at Shippee Family Eye Care.
 Contact us now for an appointment